 \section{Discussion and Conclusion}

 \subsec{Limitations} Due to the limited amount of time and expensive cost of computation related to EMD-Corr or CHM-Corr, we did not experiment on a wider range of OOD datasets (e.g., adversarial poses \cite{alcorn2019strike}).
-We tested our methods on ImageNet-A \cite{hendrycks2021natural}, ObjectNet \cite{barbu2019objectnet}, and ImageNet-C \cite{hendrycks2019benchmarking} as well, but on a small scale of 5K-image sets (see Table.~\ref{tab:ablationstudy-otherdatasets}).
+We tested our methods on ImageNet-A \cite{hendrycks2021natural}, ObjectNet \cite{barbu2019objectnet}, and ImageNet-C \cite{hendrycks2019benchmarking} as well, but on a small scale of 5K-image sets (see Table~\ref{tab:ablationstudy-otherdatasets}).
 As using online crowdworkers for the XAI human evaluation, we share the same limitations with \cite{nguyen2021effectiveness,adebayo2020debugging,kim2021hive}.
 That is, despite our best efforts to minimize biases, the human data quality can be improved in highly-controlled laboratory conditions like in \cite{geirhos2021partial}.
 Algorithm-wise, EMD-Corr and CHM-Corr are re-ranking methods and therefore run substantially slower than ResNet-50 (see \cref{fig:time-performance-supp} for a speed comparison of all models).

-In conclusion, our work is the first attempt to: (1) study the effectiveness of patch-wise comparison in improving the robustness of deep image classifiers on ImageNet OOD benchmarks; (2) show the utility of visual correspondence-based explanations in assisting users to make more accurate decisions downstream image classification tasks; (3) achieve human-AI complementary team performance in the image domain.
+Our work is the first attempt to: (1) study the effectiveness of patch-wise comparison in improving the robustness of deep image classifiers on ImageNet OOD benchmarks; (2) show the utility of visual correspondence-based explanations in helping users make more accurate image-classification decisions; (3) achieve human-AI complementary team performance in the image domain.